-Com imencement, Prosecution & Completion of Work 1.
-Purchase order/notice to proceed received: 2.
+1. Purchase order/notice to proceed received: 2.
 Contract Amount: 3.
 Total Amount of Alternates Accepted: 4.
 Proposed start/mobilization date : 5.
 Preconstruction Submittals Received: Check one Y N 6.
 Bonding & Insurance Requirements Received: Check one Y N 7.
-Completion date: 8.
-Delays and time extensions: The Contractor is responsible for the completion of project work within the time designated above as nd in the construction n schedule.
-Justified change orders may qualify a delay and require a time extens ion which must be discussed and approved by the JJC CM.
-Failure to complete the pro- on time will result in a negative evaluation of Contractor performance on the JJC project close-out documents.
+Completion date: 8. .
+Delays and time extensions: The Contractor is responsible for the completion of project work within the time designated above and in the construction schedule.
+Justified change orders may qualify a delay and require a time extension which must be discussed and approved by the JJC CM.
+Failure to complete the project